Moorish Morocco Tour Itinerary

 Monday 4 May

-We travel to Tetouan, exploring the old medina and the Spanish-influenced newer area, including a visit to the National Art School and the Centre for Contemporary Art.
-After settling in at our hotel, we’ll have a pattern drawing workshop.
+We travel to Tetouan, exploring its old medina and the Spanish-influenced newer area, including visits to the National Art School and the Centre for Contemporary Art for a taste of the contemporary art scene.
+After settling into our hotel, we’ll hold an afternoon drawing workshop, continuing to explore arabesque forms, with a focus on plaster carvings.

 Day 12 – Tetouan